MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/creating-AAD-app-for-insights.md

    * **Analytics data read access**, to run queries and simple management commands.
    * **Analytics data write access**, to create/drop tables, alter retention policy, ingest data, purge.

+> [!NOTE]
+> Changing the roles for the application is only possible through **Roles -> Edit Role Members** Menu if you don't want to assign an email address to your application

    ![Connectivity Custom Role](media/connectivity-cutom-role.png)

    ## Next steps